-Is your dog getting aggressive whenever they are on a leash?
+If your dog is getting aggressive whenever they are on a leash, they need to undergo dog leash reactivity training.
 Lots of pet parents are having this problem, and sometimes, it ends up in bad situations such as being aggressive with other dogs or forcefully pulling to get out of the leash.

 Dogs that are leash reactive are usually triggered by things and events from their environment, such as other dogs, hot weather, tiredness, and even their pet parent.
 However, there are still techniques to calm your dogs and bring back the peace into your daily walks.